roytang/blog/content/replies/2013/02/c8cmfjt/index.md

 - truegaming
 ---

-> the use of "Kangaroo War" instead of "Ragnarok War."\n\nI found this hilarious lol
+> the use of "Kangaroo War" instead of "Ragnarok War."

+I found this hilarious lol